 Readmission cannot be guaranteed.
-Readmission decisions are made by the Program Director and Dean.
+Readmission decisions are made by the Director of Nursing Education Programs and Dean.
 Students will be notified of their status by letter prior to the semester in which readmission is requested.
-Students approved for readmission to the Practical Nursing Program will be subject to the most current Practical Nursing Program Student Handbook, located on the CDC website.
+Students approved for readmission to the LPN-BSN Program will be subject to the most current LPN-BSN Program Student Handbook, located on the CCD website.